aprp19/monitoring-app/README.md

 # Monitoring Apps

-Monitoring Apps for IOT Project using Firebase Realtime Database
+Monitoring Apps for IOT Project using Firebase Realtime Database Using Java

 ## Images